finagle/finagle.github.io/source/blog/2020-09-25-release-notes.md

 tags: Releases, Finagle, Finatra, Scrooge, TwitterServer, Util
 ---

-With the start of Fall, it's only right for a new release of our libraries.
+With the start of Fall 🍁, it is only right for a new release of our libraries!
 Here's the latest of Finagle, Finatra, Scrooge, TwitterServer, and Util!

 ### [Finagle](https://github.com/twitter/finagle/)